TomiwaPro/TomiwaPro/README.md

 - Connect with me on [LinkedIn](https://www.linkedin.com/in/tomiwapro)

 ⚡ Fun fact:
-- I love solving data problems and uncover hidden insights.
+- I love solving data problems and uncovering hidden insights.

 <!---
 TomiwaPro/TomiwaPro is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.